It’s that time of year again.

 So, in a nutshell, content marketing development should be more than developing content for just the sake of it.
 Each piece of content produced must be tied to a certain goal (organic traffic, conversions, lead generation, brand awareness, etc.) – or else it’s just a waste of everyone’s time.

 But, the question is, how do you get started?
-Like I said, there’s no one way to develop content – but I like to think about it in the following phases.
+Like I said, there’s no one way to develop content – but I like to think about it in the following two phases.

 Before you ever begin with your content development plan, you’ve got to have an idea of what you’re working with already.
 In other words, you need to know how your existing content is performing in order to identify in any gaps, areas of opportunity, etc. on your blog.

 This is the part where you need to roll up your sleeves and get your hands dirty.
-Whether you’re starting out with a client and doing an official content analysis to create a content development plan (where one may not have existed previously) or you’re doing an audit of a site you’ve been working on for some time to revise or improve your plan for the future, you need to get comfortable with content measurement.
+Whether you’re starting out with a client and doing an official content analysis to create a content development plan (where one may not have existed previously) or you’re doing a content audit of a site you’ve been working on for some time to revise or improve your plan for the future, you need to get comfortable with content measurement.

 I’ve done a number of content analyses over the past year (for both scenarios outlined above) and these are the key elements I’ll typically look at: